slackapi/python-slack-sdk/docs/content/legacy/basic_usage.md

 have been making, and a Retry-After header containing the number of seconds until you can retry.

-Here\'s a very basic example of how one might deal with rate limited requests.
+Here's a very basic example of how one might deal with rate limited requests.

 ``` python